andremarcondesteixeira/Posterr/README.md

-# Posterr Backend - André Teixeira's Technical Evalulation
+# Posterr - André Teixeira's Full Stack Technical Evalulation

 For this test, I decided to borrow some concepts from Clean Architecture and some design patterns commonly used when applying Domain Driven Design.